 e.
 Fraud Matters.
-References (f) and (g) established policies, procedures and responsibilities for determining which Department of Justice or Department of Defense criminal investigative agency will conduct investigations of fraud offenses under the United States Code and the Uniform Code of Military Justice.
-Reference (h) implements these policies, procedures and responsibilities for the Department of the Navy.
-To that end, all instances of suspected fraudulent activity within the Navy or Marine Corps will be immediately referred to NISCOM, whether committed by a military member, a civilian, or a business enterprise.
-The general term "fraud" includes theft or embezzlement from the government, bribery, receipt or giving of gratuities, conflict of interest, violation of anti-trust laws, as well as false statements and false claims in the following areas: pay and allowances, procurement, property disposal, subsistence, unauthorized services, non-appropriated funds, foreign military sales and personnel matters.
-NISCOM maintains primary jurisdiction in the investigation of these offenses as they relate to the Department of the Navy, even though NISCOM may work jointly with other Department of Justice, Department of Defense, federal or local law enforcement agencies during the term of the investigation.
-Ultimately, NISCOM will refer all viable fraud cases to the appropriate command or U.S. Attorney's office for criminal prosecution, civil litigation or administrative remedies.
+References (f) and (g) establish policies, procedures and responsibilities for determining which Department of Justice or DoD criminal investigative agency will conduct investigations of fraud offenses under the United States Code and the Uniform Code of Military Justice.
+Reference (h) implements these policies, procedures and responsibility for the Department of the Navy.
+To that end, all instances of suspected fraudulent activity within the Navy or the Marine Corps will be immediately referred to NCIS, whether committed by a military member, a civilian, or a business enterprise.
+The general term. "fraud" includes theft or embezzlement from the government, bribery, receipt or giving of gratuities, conflict of interest, violation of anti-trust laws, as well as false statement and false claims in the following areas: pay and allowances, procurement, property disposal, subsistence, unauthorized services, non-appropriated funds, foreign military sales and personnel matters.
+Except as noted below, NCIS maintains primary jurisdiction in the investigation of these offenses as they relate to the Department of the Navy, even though NCIS may work jointly with other Department of Justice, DoD, federal or local law enforcement agencies during the term of the investigation.
+However, notwithstanding reference (h), the Director, NCIS, will execute a Memorandum of Agreement with the DoD Inspector General (IG) establishing the following process for investigating all procurement fraud cases: (1) All new procurement fraud allegations made after the effective date of this instruction will be immediately referred to the DoD IG, who will act as focal controlling point for all such cases; (2) The DoD IG will assign procurement fraud investigations to the military departments, to the Defense Criminal Investigative Service (DCIS), or jointly, based on such factors as size and type of contract, available investigative expertise, vital interest of a particular military department especially in priority situations affecting operating forces; and, (3) the DoD IG will establish a joint service committee comprised of the directors of the appropriate investigative agencies to coordinate procurement fraud investigations, exchange lessons learned, and monitor the process established under the Memorandum of Agreement and to make recommendations for improvements to the DoD IG and the Service Secretaries.
+If the DoD IG or the DCIS decline a case, the Director, NCIS, with the approval of the Secretary/Under Secretary of the Navy, will assume primary jurisdictional responsibility.
+Ultimately, NCIS will refer all viable fraud cases, which it investigates, to the appropriate command or U.S. Attorney's office for criminal prosecution, civil litigation or administrative remedies.